Close Menu

 DEPRESSION CAN WIN SSD & MEDICARE BENEFITS

 Supplemental Security Income (“SSI”) benefits are different than SSD benefits.
-SSI benefits are an addition to SSD benefits.
-They are paid to you if your monthly SSD benefit is a low amount of money.
+SSI benefits are an addition to SSDI benefits.
+The SSA pays them to you if your monthly SSDI benefit is a low amount of money.

 WORK CREDITS AND HOW TO QUALIFY FOR SSD BENEFITS